Thierryemry/walletapp/README.md

 This Spring Boot-based project provides a digital wallet management system authorized by customer and employee roles.
 The application is secured with Basic Authentication and uses the H2 in-memory database.
 The goal is to create multiple wallet management, role-based access, secure transaction flow, and a simple yet extensible backend infrastructure.

+**Endpoints and sample usage data were specified in the below side of documentation.**

 ## 📌 Features

 ### 🔐 Security and Authentication